Zulko/gpt-function-decorator/README.md

 answer = could_have_met("Chopin", celebrities)
 ```

-Despite the short prompt, the request would require some reasoning from the GPT : first listing everyone's birth and death years, then checking who overlapped with Chopin.
+Despite the short prompt, this would require some reasoning from the GPT : first listing everyone's birth and death years, then checking who overlapped with Chopin.
 It turns out `gpt4-o-mini` absolutely fails at this: its answers would typically include Peggy Lee, who lived in a different century.

-To get us smarter answer, we provide a `ReasonedAnswer` constructor for the output schema.
+To get a smarter answer, we provide a `ReasonedAnswer` constructor for the output schema.
 Concretely, it requests the GPT answer to be a have two fields, `reasoning` and `result`.

-This causes the answers to be more verbose (and therefore slower and more costly) but resolves many issues:
+This causes the answers to be more verbose, which is slower and more costly but also resolves many issues:
 - The `reasoning` field gives the GPT room to "think through" the problem and produce better answers.
-- It is now possible for the user to see what the GPT's "reasoning" was, and whether a wrong answer was caused by a lack of knowledge, logics, etc.
+- It is now possible for the user to see what the GPT's "reasoning" was, and whether a wrong answer was caused by a lack of knowledge, or logics, etc.
 - It reduces the risk that some of GPT's reasoning and formatting ends up polluting the result's schema.

 So let's just change our function's output to `ReasonedAnswer(list[str])` and observe the improvement: